elgrons/GratShiftSaveApi.Solution/README.md

   "universe_domain": "googleapis.com"
 }
 ```
-7. Replace the informoration within the curly brackets with your Firebase service account private key.
+10. Replace the informoration within the curly brackets with your Firebase service account private key.
 To generate that key you will need to:

-    *NOTE* If you are not planning on using this Web Api with the corresponding React.js front-end the following instructions within Step 7 are not required and you may skip ahead to Step 8.
+    <strong>*NOTE*</strong> If you are not planning on using this Web Api with the corresponding React.js front-end the following instructions within Step 7 are not required and you may skip ahead to Step 8.

   * Set up a [Firebase account](https://firebase.google.com/)
   * Click on "Get Started", then "+ Add Project" to create a Firebase project that will hold the Firestore database and corresponding app.